 - Interact with charts to explore data dynamically across related maps, tables, and other charts created from the same layer.

 - Change a chart's appearance and save or apply custom format themes.

 - Manage the charts associated with the layers in your maps.

-- Share a chart by exporting it as a graphic, adding it to a layout, or by packaging its source layer, map, or project.
+- Share a chart by exporting it as a graphic; adding it to a layout; or packaging its source layer, map, or project.

 Below are two maps of United States counties showing information about Medicare beneficiaries in 2011.
-The map on the left shows variation in Medicare spending per capita, and the map on the right shows variation in the overall health of the population.
-Through a visual comparison we start to get a sense of the relationship between the two variables by noting where the maps have similarities and differences.
+The first map shows variation in Medicare spending per capita.
+The second map shows variation in the overall health of the population.
+Through a visual comparison, you can get a sense of the relationship between the two variables by noting where the maps have similarities and differences.

-By creating a scatter plot of the same variables, we now have a clearer understanding of how Medicare spending and the health of the population are related.
-Based on the upward slope of the trend line, we can tell that there is a positive relationship between the two variables.
-And based on the R2 we know that the health of the population explains roughly 41.5 percent of the variation in Medicare spending per capita.
+By creating a scatter plot of the same variables, the relationship between Medicare spending and the health of the population is more clearly shown.
+The positive relationship between the two variables is shown by the upward slope of the trend line.
+The R2 value shows that the health of the population is roughly 41.5 percent of the variation in Medicare spending per capita.